-- Traditionally Venice was founded at noon on Friday 25 March 421 by Padua as a trading post and the first duke proclaimed in 697.
-The original population were locals fleeing waves of Germanic and Hun invaders.
-The lagoon provided a save haven as it was difficult to attack across the marshes. - It became one of the richest merchant republics in Europe with a fleet that dominated the Mediterranean and land routs to Asia.
+- Venice was founded in the sixth or seventh century by Romans fleeing from the Germanic invasion.
+The lagoon provided a save haven as it was difficult to attack across the marches.
+It became one of the richest merchant republics in Europe with a fleet that dominated the mediterranean and land routs to Asia.
 It owned lands across Europe and was known for its glass works and shipbuilding as well as its exciting culture. - It sacked Constantinople, the capital of the Byzantine Empire, in 1204 and carried away many treasures to Venice. - It was a republic ruled by an oligarchy of merchants who elected a leader for life known as the Doge.
-The Doge lived in the Palazzo Ducale. - Its decline began in 1453 when Constantinople fell to the Ottoman Turks.
-In addition Portuguese sailors had rounded Africa and found an alternative route to the far East avoiding the Silk Road. - The Venetian Republic ended in 1797 when Napoleon conquered it and installed a new pro-French government, looting the city of its artworks.
+The Doge lived in the Palazzo Ducale. - It decline began in 1453 when Constantinople fell to the Ottoman Turks.
+In addition Portuguese sailors had rounded Africa and found an alternative route to the far East avoiding the Silk Road. - The Venetian Republic ended in 1797 when Napoleon

+- conquered it and installed a new pro-French government, looting the city of its artworks.
 When Napoleon fell it was put under Austrian rule. - In 1846 the rail link to the mainland opened and the number of tourists began to exceed the population.
 In the 1860s it became part of the new Kingdom of Italy.